material-motion/material-motion/specifications/directors.md

 > Hiding the Runtime from the Director has the following benefits:
 >
 > - There is a primary Runtime.
-> - Director can be provided with clean APIs for registering Plans.
 > - Big Transactions can potentially be optimized.

 ---